ernstc/VisualStudioSolutionSecrets/README.md

 ```
 vs-secrets status
 ```
+If the current folder contains a solution, the "status command" will show also the synchronization status for the secrets of the solutions.

-If needed, you can check also the synchronization status for a specific solution or for all the solutions in a folder tree:
+Optionally you can check the synchronization status in another folder using the **--path** parameter or in an entire folder tree adding the **--all** parameter.
+Here are some examples:
 ```
+vs-secrets status --all
+vs-secrets status --path c:\projects\my-project
-vs-secrets status --path <solution-path> [--all]
+vs-secrets status --path c:\projects --all
 ```

 # Configuration files